sunpy/sunpy-SEP/SEP-0002-revised.md

 When so acting, the vice-chair shall have all the powers of and be subject to all the restrictions upon the board chair.

 * **Secretary**: The secretary shall be responsible for keeping the minutes of all meetings and actions of the board.
-The minutes of each meeting shall state the time and place that it was held, the members present, and such other information as shall be necessary to determine the actions taken and whether the meeting was held in accordance with the law and these Bylaws.
+The minutes of each meeting shall state the time and place that it was held, the members present, and such other information as shall be necessary to determine the actions taken and whether the meeting was held in accordance with the law and these bylaws.

 * **Advise and Consent**: The steering committee shall present the state of the project and future plans at meetings of the board.
 The advisory board shall advise and consent on those plans.